To opt in to weekly High School email updates, click here.

 Toward that end we offer several different ways for students and families to get involved.
 If you would like to receive regular email updates about the high school ministry, please email Taylor Sutton at firstname.lastname@example.org.

 SUNDAY NIGHT YOUTH GROUP

 We gather on Sunday nights from 6:00 - 7:30 pm.
 Students enjoy games, worship, teaching, discussion, and fellowship.
 We are meeting in the High School room.

 Small groups meet regularly to help students grow in Christ.
 Led by mature and caring adults, these groups guide students in exploring the Bible, sharing life together, and praying for one another.
 Small groups meet at various times and locations.
 Please contact Taylor Sutton (email@example.com, 317-617-0162) to inquire about joining a small group.

-GREAT WHITE NORTH - JANUARY 17-20, 2020
+GREAT WHITE NORTH - January 14-17, 2022

 This annual winter retreat is an opportunity for high school students to have fun with friends and be challenged spiritually in the spectacular snow-covered Northwoods of Wisconsin.
 Students and adults travel to Fort Wilderness, a camp near Rhinelander, Wisconsin, during the Martin Luther King, Jr. weekend.
 They enjoy tubing, ice skating, horse back riding, broom ball, and sleigh rides, plus time is taken for worship, teaching, and discussion.
-For questions, please contact the church office or Mark Duffey at email@example.com.